CaseMark/evidence-triage/README.md

 - **Vaults**: Document storage with semantic search
 - **OCR**: Text extraction from PDFs and images (including handwriting)
 - **LLMs**: Document classification and relevance scoring

+## Security Note

+This application is designed for local development and trusted deployment environments.
+The API routes do not implement user authentication—instead, access control is managed through:

+- The `CASEDEV_API_KEY` environment variable (server-side only, never exposed to the browser)
+- Your Case.dev account permissions

+For production deployments with multiple users, you should add an authentication layer (e.g., Clerk, NextAuth, or similar).

+## Credit Usage

+This application consumes Case.dev API credits:

+- **Document Classification**: Each document uses LLM credits for AI-powered categorization and relevance scoring
+- **OCR Processing**: Images and scanned PDFs consume OCR credits for text extraction
+- **Semantic Search**: Search queries use embedding and vector search credits

+Bulk uploads will consume credits proportionally to the number of documents.
+Monitor your usage at [console.case.dev](https://console.case.dev).

 ## Future Enhancements